 Absence of the Responding Party: A hearing will proceed in the absence of a Responding Party who was given proper notice, who does not request a postponement, or who does not attend the hearing.
-While a Responding Party is permitted to appeal the decision made by a Panel in his or her absence, the appeal may not be made on the basis of the party's absence.
+While a Responding Party is permitted to appeal the decision made by a Panel in the responding party's absence, the appeal may not be made on the basis of the party's absence.